psf/policies/docs/python.org/code-of-conduct/Enforcement-Procedures.md

 All discussion summaries should include dates that they took place.

+### Ongoing Documentation of Event and Community Bans

+The Board Secretary and/or other persons or roles designated by a resolution of the Board ("maintainers") shall maintain a list of people who have been banned from Python Software Foundation-organized events including:

+* The effective date of their ban
+* The duration of their bans, or whether the ban is permanent.

+This list shall only be viewable by the maintainers.

 ### Privacy Concerns

 There are some common privacy pitfalls to online tools like Google Docs.
 Make sure to always share the document with committee members who don't have a conflict of interest, rather than turning link sharing on.
 This prevents people outside of the committee from accessing the documents.